sidarayteli/M1_Projectgoal-app-uti-/1_Requirements/README.md

 * LR02_HR02 Output screen will display the overall balance
 * LR03_HR03 Read user input to withdraw amount entered user exactly
-            The receipt will be generated after copletion of transcation
+            The receipt will be generated after completion of transcation
 * LR04_HR04 Should display final updated balance after credit or debit